“A great singletrack for beginners and advanced riders alike. Fast and flowy.

 Eventually you'll dump out onto a powerline area and the trail quickly shoots back into the wooded area.
 After a couple of fun turns it shoots across the open powerline area and into another fast, open technical section.
 Be aware that as you wrap back around to the powerline area the new trail shoots of to the left and winds down a little before dropping out into the powerline area.
 A short run down this open area presents a nice little dirt mound for a jump and ushers a climbing section.

 This climb rises into one of the newest parts of the trail: the rollers.
 Almost nearing pump track mentality, these rollers merge into some narrow singletrack that winds around and back towards the parking lot.
-It finally shoots across an emergency access and whips past a playground into some more open doubletrack.
+It finally heads across an emergency access and whips past a playground into some more open doubletrack.
 Many high speed turns and long straightaways make this a section built for speed.

 After winding around you'll come to a forest service road, take a right and make a quick ride down to where the trail picks back up.
 The pump track access will be on the left, the singletrack will be on the right.
-A gravely trail with a long straightaway runs you back into the wide trail.
+A gravel trail with a long straightaway runs you back into the wide trail.
 Be aware that as you approach the bottom there is a ditch/jump.
 If you are unprepared it could end badly, but with enough speed it can easily be an air bridge.
 Just a few more turns and you are back behind the sign, ready to spin lap two.